aws-solutions/qnabot-on-aws/docs/LLM_Retrieval_and_generative_question_answering/README.md

 When QnABot stack is installed, open Content Designer **Settings** page:

-- **ENABLE_DEBUG_RESPONSES** set to TRUE to add additional debug information to the QnABot response, including any language translations (if using multi language mode), question disambiguation (before and after), and inference times for your LLM model(s).
+- **ENABLE_DEBUG_RESPONSES** set to true to add additional debug information to the QnABot response, including any language translations (if using multi language mode), question disambiguation (before and after), and inference times for your LLM model(s).

 - **ES_SCORE_TEXT_ITEM_PASSAGES:** should be "true" to enable the new QnABot text passage items to be retrieved and used as input context for generative QA Summary answers.
 NOTE - 'qna' items are queried first, and in none meet the score threshold, then QnABot queries the text field of 'text' items